 "Have at thee, then!"
 The Green Knight mightily swung the weapon and struck downward, but at the final moment, held back.
 "Hold aside your hood that Arthur gave you," said the Green Knight, "so it doesn't fall forward when you bend your head."

-“What?” cried Arthur.
-“This is nonsense.
-You’re taking too long.
-Be done with it, once and for all!”
+"What?" cried Gawain.
+"This is nonsense.
+You're taking too long.
+Be done with it, once and for all!"

 "Forsooth!" said the Green Knight, "I will no longer let this errand wait."

 Once more Gawain bent his head and the ax fell, nicking the skin of his neck but not striking through his neck.
 Gawain felt the sting and saw the blood stain the snow.
 Yet realizing he was still alive he leaped away, quickly put on his helmet, drew his sword and cried, "Halt!
 You, sir, have had your blow; you shall have no more.
 Our agreement in Arthur's halls was one blow for another.
 Should you strike again I shall be free to return the same.
 So halt!"

 Then the Green Knight set down his ax and leaned against its handle.
 "Bold sir," said he, "there's no need to frown like that.
 No man will do you wrong or step outside the agreement we made in King Arthur's court.
 You have withstood my blow, fair enough, the terms are met.

 If I had so chosen, you would have suffered a far worse blow.
 My first stroke was utterly feigned and did you no harm, as you did none to me that first night.
 All you gained that first day you gave to me, as we had agreed and as a true man should have done.
 The second blow was also held back so you were not harmed, as on the second day when you did no harm to me, but returned all you had gained that day.
 But the third day you did fail me, and so the third blow drew blood, for the girdle my own wife wrought is what you now wear around your waist.